ThanhQuanNguyen/Educational-Recommendation-System/README.md

 # Educational-Recommendation-System
-An system to give recommendations of career path for students by their school performance
+A system to give recommendations of career path for students by their school performance

 ## How can we use it?